 The Greater Boston Food Bank and the Lawrence Public Schools are holding another year of Mobile Markets for students and their families.
+January's market served 350 families, our largest total to date.
 To register contact Nutrition Services Department at 978-975-2762.

 Please do not arrive before 10am, we need time to set up.
 Thank you.